mviereck/x11docker/README.md

 # Installation
-You don't need to install x11docker, you can just run it as user with `bash x11docker` respective `bash x11docker-gui`.
 As root, you can install, update and remove x11docker on your system:
  - `x11docker --install` : install x11docker and x11docker-gui.
  - `x11docker --update` : download and install latest version from github.
  - `x11docker --remove` : remove all files installed by x11docker.